A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Discussion

 \subsubsection{GALAH flickering symbiotics with non-pulsating donors (Munari et al. 2021)}

 While we were analyzing our observations, \citet{Munari2021} published the initial results of an independent search for accreting-only symbiotic stars without nuclear burning, using the Galactic Archaeology with HERMES (GALAH) survey.
-They present evidence that they have detected 33 acc-SySt after selecting for M giants without coherent radial pulsations\footnote{The idea is that M giant Balmer emission is stronger from strongly pulsating giants (see our \autoref{introflickering}), so by avoiding strong pulsators, \citet{Munari2021} increase the likelihood that any Balmer emission originates from an accreting companion rather than the giant.} and with an H$\alpha$ peak at least 50\% above the local continuum in high-resolution GALAH spectra, including 12 acc-SySt for which they reported low-level optical flickering.
+They present evidence that they have detected 33 acc-SySt after selecting for M giants without coherent radial pulsations\footnote{The idea is that M giant Balmer emission is stronger from strongly pulsating giants (see our \autoref{introflickering}), so by avoiding strong pulsators, \citet{Munari2021} increase the likelihood that any Balmer emission originates from an accreting companion rather than the giant.} and with an H$\alpha$ peak at least 50\% above a spectral template in high-resolution GALAH spectra, including 12 acc-SySt for which they reported low-level optical flickering.

-Curiously, our work and \citet{Munari2021} appear to be probing completely different regimes in SkyMapper parameter space.
+Interestingly, our work and \citet{Munari2021} appear to be probing completely different regimes in SkyMapper parameter space.
 We include in \autoref{flickerers} the intersection of our luminous red objects sample with the \citet{Munari2021} GALAH Symbiotic Star (GaSS) flickerers and (separately) the full GaSS sample.
 The GaSS sample, including the low-level flickerers, are located in the densest part of the colour-colour diagram, appearing as completely normal giants.
 There is no hint of any $\sigu$ excess in the reported flickerers or in the full sample.
-We also inspected objects which do not intersect with our luminous red objects sample but which do have a SkyMapper u-g colour; there is only one GaSS with a SkyMapper DR2 u-g less than 3.1, GaSS 1-2 at u-g=1.8 in the SkyMapper dr2.master catalog.\footnote{There is no v-band measurement, and the u and g measurements are separated from each other by four days: at least two reasons for its exclusion from our luminous red objects.} More explicable is the lack of SkySy and SkySyC in the GaSS sample: none of them were observed in GALAH DR3 \citep{galah}.
+We also inspected objects which do not intersect with our luminous red objects sample but which do have a SkyMapper u-g colour; there is only one GaSS with a SkyMapper DR2 u-g less than 3.1, GaSS 1-2 at u-g=1.8 in the SkyMapper dr2.master catalog.\footnote{There is no v-band measurement, and the u and g measurements are separated from each other by four days: at least two reasons for its exclusion from our luminous red objects.} The lack of SkySy and SkySyC in the GaSS sample is at least in part simply because none of them were observed in GALAH DR3 \citep{galah}, but there might be another reason too, as follows.